Workflows

 Worker Credentials

-Per-worker credentials are injected into agents via ContextVar, so agents automatically use the worker's model, API base, and API key at LLM call time:
+Per-worker credentials are injected into agents via ContextVar, so an agent automatically uses the worker's model and API configuration at LLM call time without any changes to your agent code:

 from sagewai import get_worker_credentials